NamazuStudios/unity-codegen-plugin/README.md

 Go to **Window -> Elements -> Elements Codegen** to get started.

 You'll need to enter the credentials of an admin/SUPERUSER.
 If you haven't changed the defaults yet, you should be able to just use root/example as the username/password.
+[See here](https://namazustudios.com/docs/getting-started/accessing-the-web-ui-cms/) for more information on accessing the CMS and how to change the default SUPERUSER.

 > [!Important]
 > You must have Elements running at the target root URL.
 If running locally, then by default this will be `http://localhost:8080`